capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 While Basic NFTs merely represent ownership, Secret NFT's can contain sensitive information and provide the owner with the option to encrypt, decrypt or access that data.

-Leveraging TEEs and SSS to bring a confidentiality aspect to the Basic NFT, enables a variety of different use cases across different segments and makes the process more efficient and secure.
+Leveraging TEEs and Shamir Secret Sharing to bring a confidentiality aspect to the Basic NFT, enables a variety of different use cases across different segments and makes the process more efficient and secure.

 We refer to the process of encryption of the secret associated with it or conversion of a Basic NFT to a Secret NFT as cyphering.